MasterAM/meteor-lag-console/README.md

 ```
 Note that turning this feature on creates a MongoDB collection on the development server.

 The delay is disabled on startup by default.
-To change this behavior, use change the following configuration option:
+To change this behavior, use the following configuration option:

 ```json
 {